planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 This catch-all Action covers miscellaneous feats, normally using a device, tool, or item.
 Pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
 When necessary, Check a suitable CALLING or the most relevant of MOTIVE, NATURE, or POISE, usually vs. a fiat Difficulty set by the Guide.

-Longer projects like auto repairs or picking a complicated lock are not necessarily more difficult.
-These are better handled by requiring a certain amount of Edge before they are completed.
+Longer projects like auto repairs or picking a complicated lock are not necessarily more difficult but may need an amount of Edge before completion.
+For example, every Edge when fixing a car gets rid of one point of vehicular damage.
 Some tables like to keep track of this by making a progress bar or “clock.”
 It may take several Checks to build up enough Edge to complete the Use project.

 **Check:** MOTIVE, NATURE or POISE vs. Difficulty

 {: .outcomes }

 > -   **Success:** Completes the task as intended, may or may not be *complete*.
-> -   **Edge:** fill in progress bar or clock for longer tasks.
+> -   **Edge:** raise Difficulty to undo project, fix damage penalties.
 > -   **Failure:** task stalls, remains at current state.
-> -   **Twists:** need more time, lose progress (on longer tasks), break tools, attract unwanted attention, weird flaw, temporarily lower Resources, etc. \*
+> -   **Twists:** need more time, lose progress (on longer tasks), break tools, attract unwanted attention, weird flaw, temporarily lower Resources, etc.*

 A party may split a lengthy Use project into smaller ones with varying Difficulties.
 This allows for incremental progress and taking advantage of specialized assistants.
 Naturally, the more people in a cohesive team working on a project, the less time it will also take.